-- AMA_SIA.1.5C The security impact analysis shall, for each change which results in a modification of the implementation representation of the TSF or the IT environment, identify the test evidence that shows, to the required level of assurance, that the TSF continues to be correctly implemented following the change. - AMA_SIA.1.6C The security impact analysis shall, for each applicable assurance requirement in the configuration management (ACM), life cycle support (ALC), delivery and operation (ADO) and guidance documents (AGD) assurance classes, identify any evaluation deliverables that have changed, and provide a brief description of each change and its impact on assurance. - AMA_SIA.1.7C The security impact analysis shall, for each applicable assurance requirement in the vulnerability assessment (AVA) assurance class, identify which evaluation deliverables have changed and which have not, and give reasons for the decision taken as to whether or not to update the deliverable. - 5.2.6.2.7 Evaluator action elements: - AMA_SIA.1.1E The evaluator shall confirm that the information provided meets all requirements for content and presentation of evidence. - AMA_SIA.1.2E The evaluator shall check, by sampling, that the security impact analysis documents changes to an appropriate level of detail, together with appropriate justifications that assurance has been maintained in the current version of the TOE. - 5.2.7 Tests - 5.2.7.1 ATE COV.2 Analysis of coverage. - 5.2.7.1.1 Evaluator action elements - ATE_COV.2.1D The developer shall provide an analysis of test coverage. - 5.2.7.2 Content and presentation of evidence elements - ATE_COV.2.1C The analysis of test coverage shall demonstrate the correspondence between the test identified in the test documentation and the TSF as described in the functional specification. - ATE_COV.2.2C The analysis of the test coverage shall demonstrate that the correspondence between the TSF as described in the functional specification and the tests identified in the test documentation is complete.
+AMA_SIA.1.7C The security impact analysis shall, for each applicable assurance requirement in the vulnerability assessment (AVA) assurance class, identify which evaluation deliverables have changed and which have not, and give reasons for the decision taken as to whether or not to update the deliverable.

+5.2.6.2.7 Evaluator action elements:

+- AMA_SIA.1.1E The evaluator shall confirm that the information provided meets all requirements for content and presentation of evidence. - AMA_SIA.1.2E The evaluator shall check, by sampling, that the security impact analysis documents changes to an appropriate level of detail, together with appropriate justifications that assurance has been maintained in the current version of the TOE.

+5.2.7 Tests

-- 5.2.7.2.1 Evaluator action elements - ATE_COV.2.1E The evaluator shall confirm that the information provided meets all requirements for the content and presentation of evidence. - 5.2.7.3 ATE DPT.1 Testing: High-Level Design - 5.2.7.3.1 Evaluator action elements - ATE_DPT.1.1D The developer shall provide the analysis of the depth of testing. - 5.2.7.4 Content and presentation of evidence elements - ATE_DPT.1.1C The depth analysis shall demonstrate that the test identified in the test documentation are sufficient to demonstrate that the TSF operates in accordance with its high-level design. - 5.2.7.4.1 Evaluator action elements - ATE_DPT.1.1E The evaluator shall confirm that the information provided meets all requirements for the content and presentation of evidence.
+- 5.2.7.1 ATE_COV.2 Analysis of coverage. - 5.2.7.1.1 Developer action elements - ATE_COV.2.1D The developer shall provide an analysis of test coverage. - 5.2.7.1.2 Content and presentation of evidence elements - ATE_COV.2.1C The analysis of test coverage shall demonstrate the correspondence between the test identified in the test documentation and the TSF as described in the functional specification. - ATE_COV.2.2C The analysis of the test coverage shall demonstrate that the correspondence between the TSF as described in the functional specification and the tests identified in the test documentation is complete. - 5.2.7.1.3 Evaluator action elements - ATE_COV.2.1E The evaluator shall confirm that the information provided meets all requirements for the content and presentation of evidence. - 5.2.7.2 ATE_DPT.1 Testing: High-Level Design - 5.2.7.2.1 Developer action elements - ATE_DPT.1.1D The developer shall provide the analysis of the depth of testing.